redagavin/redagavin.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi, there!
-I'm Zihao."
+I'm Zihao(Gavin)."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am working in VisionX Lab as a research intern, advised by Professor [Saining Xie](https://www.sainingxie.com/).
 I graduated cum laude from [New York University](https://www.nyu.edu/) with a Bachelor's degree in Computer Science and Data Science.
-I am working in VisionX Lab as a research intern, advised by Professor [Saining Xie](https://www.sainingxie.com/).
 Previously during my undergraduate program, I was working in [OLAB](https://www.nyuolab.org/) and Memo Lab, advised by Professor [Eric K. Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann) and Professor [Chen Shuo](https://med.nyu.edu/faculty/shuo-chen).
 My research interests include Multimodality and AI for Science & Healthcare.
 My research currently focuses on compressing multimodal language models and improving their efficiency to enhance accessibility and broaden their applications.

+I have been fortunate to be advised by Professor Xie, Professor Oermann, and Professor Shuo.
+I am also grateful for the memtorship from [Lavender Yao Jiang](https://lavenderjiang.github.io/), [Xujin Chris Liu](https://scholar.google.com/citations?user=ZY-JsPoAAAAJ&hl=en), and Professor [Kyunghyun Cho](https://kyunghyuncho.me/).

 Email: zy2091@nyu.edu